cmstead/js-codeformer/README.md

 Convert Ternary to If/Else Statement:

-- Currently only supports return statements and variable assignments
+- Only supports return statements, variable assignments, and standalone ternaries

+Convert Selected Functions to Class

+- Will not convert function expressions and arrow functions which are not part of a variable declaration -- all functions need to have names